KaranR6/samsung-riscv/README.md

 ## Task 2: RISC-V Toolchain Installation

--Compilation and Optimization: A C program is compiled using the RISC-V GCC compiler with the -O1 and -Ofast optimization flag to observe its performance and efficiency.
+- Compilation and Optimization: A C program is compiled using the RISC-V GCC compiler with the -O1 and -Ofast optimization flag to observe its performance and efficiency.

--Simulation with SPIKE: The compiled binary is executed in the SPIKE RISC-V simulator.
+- Simulation with SPIKE: The compiled binary is executed in the SPIKE RISC-V simulator.

--Object Dump Analysis: The RISC-V object dump of the program is generated, showing the disassembled assembly instructions and memory addresses.
+- Object Dump Analysis: The RISC-V object dump of the program is generated, showing the disassembled assembly instructions and memory addresses.